marcinkornek/react-native-image-to-rgb/README.md

 # react-native-image-to-rgb

-library for converting images to rgb array buffers
+library for converting images to rgb array buffers.
+This may be useful eg. if you want to detect what's on the image using https://github.com/mrousavy/react-native-fast-tflite.
+Library accepts both local and remote URIs.

 ## Installation